scottk212/mtar/README.md

 of input files has been multi-threaded for improved performance on slow file systems or when used on network file shares.
-More importantly compression of the archive created has been multi-threaded by incorporating the "pigz" project for dramatic reductions in archive creation times on modern multi-cored architectures or using SSDs where disk access is now much faster than single threaded compression.
+More importantly compression of the archive created has been multi-threaded by incorporating the "pigz" project for dramatic reductions in archive creation times on modern multi-cored architectures or when using SSDs where disk access is now much faster than single threaded compression.

-As compatible as possible releases of mtar are available at the following links:
+As compatible as possible binary releases of mtar are available from the following links:

 [OS X 64 bit built on Snow Leopard (10.6.8)](http://johnholdsworth.com/injectionforxcode/mtar_osx6_1.0.tgz)